 Prior to producing and presenting Friday On My Mind, Sandra was the CEO of Film Victoria (2002 to 2011), Artistic & Executive Director of the Melbourne International Film Festival (1996 – 2000), Film Distribution & Marketing Manager for Palace Entertainment (1992-1996) and Distribution Manager for the Australian Film Institute (1988-1992)

-While Sandra was CEO of Film Victoria (2002 to 2011) the Victorian Government film, television and digital media development, investment and production attraction agency, she was credited as being instrumental in transforming the Victorian industry from critically low levels of film and TV production to the highest on record.
+While Sandra was CEO of Film Victoria (2002 to 2011) the Victorian Government film, television and digital media development, investment and production attraction agency, she was credited as being instrumental in transforming the Victorian industry from critically low levels of film and TV production to the highest on record at $268 million.

 During Sandra’s term at Film Victoria, yearly production output increased from 90 million to record high achievements above 260 million and Victorian screen industry production expenditure total topped $1.5 billion dollars.
 Film Victoria also hosted unprecedented levels of international production culminating in securing Spielberg’s The Pacific, the largest television series ever made anywhere in the world which generated around $180 million for Victoria’s economy.